 The basin’s tap doubles as the showerhead (with a trigger release) and you’ll need to pull a curtain around to cover the toilet and door, leaving it close enough to you that you may find it sticks to you.

-The swivel cassette toilet is mounted on a plinth, so long legs are required for comfortable sitting.
-A toilet roll holder and towel ring are fitted and covering up their fixings on the outside washroom wall are stick-on pads that look out of keeping.
-A small roof vent caters for ventilation.
+The swivel cassette toilet is mounted on a plinth, while a toilet roll holder and towel ring are fitted and a small roof vent caters for ventilation.

-With Swift’s SMART construction and a hail-resistant GRP roof, there is no wood in the bodywork of the Edge and its maker is confident enough to back-up the build with a 10-year water ingress warranty.
+With Swift’s SMART construction and a hail-resistant GRP roof, there is no wood in the bodywork of the Edge and Swift backs up the build with a 10-year water ingress warranty.

 For security, it comes as standard with a Category S7 tracker and the VIN Chip vehicle identification system – and, if you’re still worried about the cost of insurance, Supersure offers half-price cover to Swift owners.